rjking1/ride_tracker_testing_wdio_bdd/readme.md

         await LoginPage.login('richard', 'xxxxxx');  // todo: use env vars
         // check we are now on the List page (there is no change to the URL!) await expect(ListPage.lblLastWeek).toBeExisting();
-        // await expect(LoginPage.flashAlert).toHaveTextContaining('You logged into a secure area!');
     });
 });
 ```